Egerton Ryerson: Ryerson and residential schools

-The term “residential school” does not appear in any of the major scholarly works on Ryerson: the two-volume Life and Letters by Sissons, or the three regular biographies (Burwash, Thomas and Damania) nor in Ryerson’s own Story of My Life, edited by J. George Hodgins.
-Books such as Chaiton and N. McDonald’s Ryerson and His Times (1978) again do not mention the words, nor does a thesis on Ryerson’s political views (Pearce, 1986).
-Sources of Ryerson’s work in education, similarly, include no mention of residential schools (Putnam, 1912; Harris and Tremblay, 1960), nor the entry in the Dictionary of Canadian Biography (Gidney).

 His recommendations were adopted by the Indian Affairs Department.
 By 1850, there were two major residential schools in Canada West: Alnwick, to serve northern and south-eastern bands in Alderville, and Mount Elgin, to serve south-western bands.
 Mount Elgin was to have been led by Peter Jones of the Mississaugas, but he was too ill to take up the task.
-The curriculum largely followed Ryerson's outline, which was itself in agreement with Methodists' plans to educate the indigenous.
-The daily schedule at Mount Elgin followed Ryerson's outline:
+The curriculum largely followed Ryerson's outline, which was itself in agreement with Methodists' plans to 'civilize' the Indigenous.
+In Ryerson's words "the North American Indian cannot be civilized or preserved in a state of civilization (including habits of industry and sobriety), except in connection with, if not by the influence of, not only religious instruction and sentiment but of religious feelings."
+Both schools failed, having lost the support of Ojibwe parents and chiefs and were closed by 1863.
+An 1879 report to the Macdonald government by journalist and Tory candidate Nicholas Flood Davin cited Ryerson's letter and this report was used as justification by the Macdonald government to begin a system of such schools across the country.